alphagov/govuk-puppet/README.md

 [librarian-puppet](http://librarian-puppet.com/), but hopefully this should be transparent unless you need to update the dependencies yourself.

-If you wish to apply the Puppet manifests on the current machine (currently only advisable if you're on an Ubuntu 10.04 machine) you can run

-    $ ./tools/puppet-apply-dev

 If you're on a GOV.UK development VM, you should be able to run

     $ govuk_puppet